babaozhouy5/Linux_Kernel_Learning/ch03/README.md

 # Create our own rootfs & Debug linux kernel

-In this chapter, we will create a rootfs which contains a **init** program, it has these commands----`help`, `vresion`, `quit`, `time`, `time-asm`.
+In this chapter, we will create a rootfs which contains a **init** program, it has these commands----`help`, `version`, `quit`, `time`, `time-asm`.
 And then we will try to debug linux kernel with gdb debug tools.
 It just follows https://github.com/mengning/menu

 ## Create our own rootfs